See How Pitt Dental Medicine Admissions is Responding to the COVID-19 Pandemic

 - Only University of Pittsburgh applicants accepted as an undergraduate student who have successfully completed the requirements for early admission to the DMD program may matriculate without a bachelor’s degree from an accredited college or university.

-The Pitt Dental Medicine Admissions Committee reserves the right to request further information in regards to an applicant's academic performance.
+The Pitt Dental Medicine Admissions Committee reserves the right to request further information regarding an applicant's academic performance.

 - Prerequisite grades of B or higher taken onsite at a four year institution are strongly preferred.
-A minimum grade of C or 2.0 qpa for prerequisite courses are required for consideration to the DMD Program.
-All Science prerequisite coursework must be completed within the last five years.
+A minimum grade of C or 2.0 GPA for prerequisite courses is required for consideration for the DMD Program.
+All science prerequisite coursework must be completed within the last five years.

-- **The University of Pittsburgh School of Dental Medicine will accept pass/fail grades for Spring 2020 coursework considering many changes due to the COVID-19 pandemic.**
+- The University of Pittsburgh School of Dental Medicine will accept pass/fail grades for courses completed during spring and summer 2020 semesters only.

 - AP/IB credits will be accepted for prerequisites if the degree-granting institution awarded college credit toward an applicant’s bachelor’s degree.

 - Admissions requirements are subject to change without prior notice.

 - $75 non-refundable supplemental application fee.